aws-samples/aws-trip-aggregation-sample/README.md

 ### Building and delivering the project

 We will be using the CDK directly in Typescript, so there's no need to transpile the infrastructure definition for its utilization.
 However, the project contains source code for several Lambda functions, **and this code needs to be transpiled to JavaScript** so the Lambda runtime understands it.
-To build all code for the functions, and get your environment ready for a CDK deploy, run `npm run pre:deploy` in the root folder of the project.
+To build all code for the functions, and get your environment ready for a CDK deploy, run `npm run build` in the root folder of the project.

 Once the code is successfully built, the project is ready for cloud deployment.
 Simply type `cdk deploy` and respond to any prompt given by the CDK.
 Deployment should take up to a few minutes, and once finished the solution would be ready to use.